Elite-AI-August/PDF-Pilot/README.md

 ## Getting Started

-Follow these steps to run the HandoutAssistant web application on your local machine.
+Follow these steps to run the web application on your local machine.

 ### Prerequisites